AmitKumarDas/Decisions/blogs/thinking_in_types.md

 `gt`, `lt`, and so on.

 ### Fun Side
-- I tend to call above as first-class domain based objects.
+- I tend to call above as _first-class domain types_.
 A jargon that will obviously be mis-interpreted.
 Hence this article.